Assessing imbalance in signed brain networks: Setting up the formalism

-in an entry-wise fashion - or, more compactly, $\mathbf{B}\equiv\mathbf{B}^+-\mathbf{B}^-$ and $|\mathbf{B}|\equiv\mathbf{B}^++\mathbf{B}^-$.
-The present analysis solely focuses on binarised time series: beside easing the mathematical tractability of the latter, binarisation has been also shown to lead to better clustering results~\cite{yeo2011organization}.
+The present analysis solely focuses on binarised time series: besides easing the mathematical tractability of the latter, this simplified representation has been shown to retain the salient features of resting-state brain dynamics - for instance, the \emph{(a)synchrony} of time series - while being robust against inter-subject variability~\cite{Watanabe2013,Ezaki2020}.